 Which Is Better for a Primary Residence?

-If you want a fuller urban lifestyle with trains to Malaga, a proper commercial centre, and a city-scale range of services, Algeciras is the more functional place to live day-to-day.
+If you want a fuller urban lifestyle with trains to Malaga, a proper commercial centre, and city-scale services, Algeciras is the more self-contained option.
+The drive from Algeciras to the Gibraltar border takes roughly 15 to 20 minutes in normal traffic, which many frontier workers consider a workable commute, particularly if they prefer a larger city environment.

 The Bottom Line